-- (1) Defendant not in custody.
-A defendant who is not in custody shall be arraigned on the complaint or citation within thirty (30) days after the filing of the complaint or citation or the date of arrest, whichever is later. - (2) Defendant in custody.
-A defendant who is in custody shall be arraigned on the complaint or citation as soon as practicable, but in any event no later than three (3) days after the date of arrest if the defendant is being held in the local detention center, or no later than five (5) days after the date of arrest if the defendant is not being held in the local detention center. - (3) Following dismissal or discharge of felony charges.
-If all felony charges against the defendant have been dismissed or discharged, and the only remaining charges are within metropolitan court trial jurisdiction, the defendant shall be arraigned within thirty (30) days after the date of dismissal or discharge if the defendant is not in custody or two (2) days after the date of dismissal or discharge if the defendant is in custody. - B. Time limits for commencement of trial.
-The trial of a criminal citation or complaint shall be commenced within one hundred eighty-two (182) days after whichever of the following events occurs latest: - (1) the date of arraignment or the filing of a waiver of arraignment of the defendant; - (2) if an evaluation of competency has been ordered, the date an order is filed in the metropolitan court finding the defendant competent to stand trial; - (3) if a mistrial is declared by the trial court, the date such order is filed in the metropolitan court; - (4) in the event of a remand from an appeal, the date the mandate or order is filed in the metropolitan court disposing of the appeal; - (5) if the defendant is arrested for failure to appear or surrenders in this state for failure to appear, the date of arrest or surrender of the defendant;
+- A. Arraignment.
+The defendant shall be arraigned on the complaint or citation within thirty (30) days after the filing of the complaint or citation or the date of arrest, whichever is later.
+A defendant in custody shall be arraigned on the complaint or citation as soon as practical, but in any event no later than two (2) calendar days after the date of arrest. - B. Time limits for commencement of trial.
+The trial of a criminal citation or complaint shall be commenced within one hundred eighty-two (182) days after whichever of the following events occurs latest: - (1) the date of arraignment or the filing of a waiver of arraignment of the defendant: - (2) if an evaluation of competency has been ordered, the date an order is filed in the metropolitan court finding the defendant competent to stand trial; - (3) if a mistrial is declared by the trial court, the date such order is filed in the metropolitan court; - (4) in the event of a remand from an appeal, the date the mandate or order is filed in the metropolitan court disposing of the appeal; - (5) if the defendant is arrested for failure to appear or surrenders in this state for failure to appear, the date of arrest or surrender of the defendant;

 - (6) if the defendant is arrested for failure to appear or surrenders in another state or country for failure to appear, the date the defendant is returned to this state; or - (7) if the defendant has been referred to a preprosecution or court diversion program, the date a notice is filed in the metropolitan court that the defendant has been deemed not eligible for, is terminated from, or is otherwise removed from the preprosecution or court diversion program. - C. Extension of time.
-The time for commencement of trial may be extended by the court: - (1) upon the filing of a written waiver of the provisions of this rule by the defendant and approval of the court; - (2) upon motion of the defendant, for good cause shown, and approval of the court, for a period not exceeding sixty (60) days, provided that the aggregate of all extensions granted under this subparagraph shall not exceed sixty (60) days; - (3) upon stipulation of the parties and approval of the court, for a period not exceeding sixty (60) days, provided that the aggregate of all extensions granted under this subparagraph shall not exceed sixty (60) days; - (4) upon withdrawal of a plea or rejection of a plea for a period up to sixty (60) days; or - (5) upon a determination by the court that exceptional circumstances exist that were beyond the control of the state or the court that prevented the case from being heard within the time period and a finding, either on the record or in writing, that the defendant would not be unfairly prejudiced, the court may grant further extensions that are necessary in the interests of justice. - D. Time for filing motion.
-A motion to extend the time period for commencement of trial granted under Subparagraph (C)(5) of this rule may be filed at any time within the applicable time limits or upon exceptional circumstances shown within ten (10) days after the expiration of the time period.
+The time for commencement of trial may be extended by the court: - (1) upon the filing of a written waiver of the provisions of this rule by the defendant and approval of the court; - (2) upon motion of the defendant, for good cause shown, and approval of the court, for a period not exceeding thirty (30) days; - (3) upon stipulation of the parties and approval of the court for a period not exceeding sixty (60) days; - (4) upon withdrawal of a plea or rejection of a plea for a period up to sixty (60) days; or - (5) upon a determination by the court that exceptional circumstances exist that were beyond the control of the state or the court that prevented the case from being heard within the time period, provided that the aggregate of all extensions granted under this subparagraph may not exceed thirty (30) days. - D. Time for filing motion.
+A motion to extend the time period for commencement of trial granted under Subparagraph (5) of Paragraph C of this rule may be filed at any time within the applicable time limits or upon exceptional circumstances shown within ten (10) days after the expiration of the time period.
 At the request of either party, the court shall hold a hearing prior to the commencement of trial to determine whether an extension may be appropriately granted.